-Our results suggest that common invasive plants in our study system are used as a foraging substrate by a major group of forest insectivores, birds, just as intensively as natives.
-Similar predation effect sizes are surprising given two established mechanisms that cause invasive plants to have different arthropod communities.
+We found that common invasive plants in our study system are used as a foraging substrate by a major group of forest insectivores, birds, just as intensively as natives.
+The similar predation effect sizes we observed between invasive and native plants were unexpected given two established mechanisms that cause invasive plants to have different arthropod communities.
 First, leaf tissue is of lower quality or more highly defended than on native plants, reducing biomass of arthropods on invasive plants (van Hengstum et al. 2014).
 Second, the branch architecture or leaf shape of invasive plants provide novel microhabitat for arthropods and thus create a distinct community from those found on native plants (Bultman and DeWitt 2007, Landsman et al. 2021).
 Spider abundance was higher on low-lying Japanese barberry, similar to other observations with invasive plants like Japanese stiltgrass (Landsman et al. 2020).

 One of the gaps in past research on invasive plant invasions is the limited ability of previous studies to assess how much invader-driven changes in arthropod communities translate into altered interactions between arthropods and their predators.
 Our study allowed us to investigate this question by combining quantification of the arthropod community on a range of host plants with a predator exclusion experiment to quantify top-down effects.
 Moreover, we considered trends in broad taxonomic groups, which can be informative for aggregating effects over complex systems (sensu Wagner et al. 2021).
 Accordingly, differences in nitrogen content of caterpillars and spiders ranged from around 0.5% in aggregate to 1% in specific contrasts.
 These differences in nitrogen content translate to differences in protein content of approximately 3 – 6% (McDonald et al. 2011, Smets et al. 2021), which, while not extreme, are detectable by songbirds and can affect their body condition (Bairlein 1998, Klasing 1998, Razeng and Watson 2015).
 However, it is unknown whether there are any notable downstream nutritional consequences of shifts in arthropod abundance and nitrogen content for songbirds, even in the absence of changes in predatory behavior.

 Current management practices attempt to ameliorate the impacts of invasive plants on wildlife through physical or chemical removal (Weidlich et al. 2020).
 However, our results suggest that the native plant community is a critical comparison point.
-Our study site did not include Prunus (cherries) and Quercus (oaks), which are conventionally-known high-quality food plants for forest insects like caterpillars (Wagner 2005).
-One of the key priorities for invasive species research includes understanding the context of the invaded habitat (Ricciardi et al. 2021).
+Our study site did not include Prunus (cherries) and Quercus (oaks), which are known to be high-quality food plants for forest insects like caterpillars (Wagner 2005), because they are regenerating poorly and declining in many northeastern forests (including our study site) due to a variety of factors (e.g., deer over-browsing).
+One of the key priorities for invasive species research includes understanding the context of the invaded habitat (Ricciardi et al. 2021), and thus we chose for comparison the native trees and shrubs that are dominant or becoming dominant in our region’s forests.
 Our study suggests removal of invasive plants must be paired with restoration of these higher-quality native plants, especially since the process of physical or chemical removal of invasive plants can have unintended, negative impacts (Kettenring and Adams 2001).
-For management, the relative value of removing a invasive shrub should depend on the particular pairwise comparisons being made at a given site, as well as the density of invasive shrubs (Tarr 2022).
+For management, the relative value of removing an invasive shrub should depend on the particular pairwise comparisons being made at a given site, as well as the density of invasive shrubs (Tarr 2022).
 Overall, our results suggest that a more nuanced management strategy for habitat improvement goals in eastern North American forests where the species identity is considered against the backdrop of surrounding native plants.

 Acknowledgements: